rotte2000217/Create-an-ASP.NET-Core-with-React-and-TypeScript-project-template/README.md

 # dotnet-react-typescript
-Bash file which automatically creates an ASP.NET Core with React TypeScript project template.
+Bash script which automatically creates an ASP.NET Core with React TypeScript project template.